-It is not clear what happened in 1958 because files are incomplete, but a policeman told a visitor in May 1959 that 286 dogs were shot the preceding year.
-66 Certainly in 1959 the arrangements carefully worked out by Flucke and Van Norman were no longer effective.
+It is not clear what happened in 1958 because files are incomplete, but a policeman told a visitor in May 1959 that 286 dogs were shot the preceding year.66 Certainly in 1959 the arrangements carefully worked out by Flucke and Van Norman were no longer effective.
 Inuit were letting their dogs roam free and forage for food in the traditional way, even though dogs were being shot in large numbers.
-In September, Archie Flucke's successor wrote from Iqaluit that there was no need to appoint a new dog officer because "The Eskimos here are by now quite familiar with the rough outlines of the Dog Ordinance, if not the details.
-Most of them conscientiously keep their dogs tied, and are unhappily resigned to the fact that loose dogs will be destroyed.
-Approximately two hundred dogs or more have been destroyed in the past year and those that are left are valued by the owners."67 Two hundred dogs represents between 14 and 25 teams, or the destruction of essential tools needed by hunters to support between 70 and 100 people.
-With the 286 reported shot the previous year, those numbers approach 40 teams and 200 people.
+In September, Archie Flucke's successor wrote from Iqaluit that there was no need to appoint a new dog officer because "the Eskimos [were by then] quite familiar with the rough outlines of the Dog Ordinance, if not the details.
+Most of them conscientiously keep their dogs tied, and [were] unhappily resigned to the fact that loose dogs [would] be destroyed.
+Approximately two hundred dogs or more [had] been destroyed in [a] year and those that [were] left [were] valued by the owners."67 Two hundred dogs represents between fourteen and twenty-five teams, or the destruction of essential tools needed by hunters to support between seventy and one hundred people.
+With the 286 reported shot the previous year, those numbers approach forty teams and two hundred people.
 Inuit found it impractical to chain their dogs.
 Many ignored a law that was in conflict with their own laws and practices, which developed not only for their own welfare but also for that of their dogs.
-In the face of this resistance, the authorities overcame their reluctance to engage in large-scale shooting.
-Arctic veterans such as A.J.
-"Moose" Kerr might argue the case for respecting Aboriginal customs, but in a losing cause:
+In the face of this re-